Achari Aloo Recipe (Indian Pickle-Spiced Potato Curry)

 4.34 from 9 votes

-Achari Aloo Masala (Aloo Achari) is a North Indian style potato dish made using potatoes and Indian pickling spices.
-It is spicy and tangy and can be served with parathas for breakfast or as a side dish with your everyday meals.
-Here is how to make it (vegan).
+Achari Aloo (Aloo Achari) is a North Indian dry potato sabzi in which potato wedges are cooked with Achari masala powder (an Indian pickling spice mix).
+It is spicy and tangy and comes together in less than 30 minutes.
+Serve it with parathas for breakfast or as a side dish with chole bhature or your everyday meals.
+Here is how to make it.

 Achari aloo masala served in a bowl.

-In North India, Chola Bhatura thali comes with some pickle, fried chilies, and a tangy and spicy potato sabji.
+In North India, the Chola Bhatura thali comes with pickle, fried chilies, and a tangy, spicy potato sabji.
 This sabji pairs very well with bhature and takes the entire chole bhature experience to the next level.
 This sabji is achari aloo.

 Now whenever I make chole bhature at home, I always make this delicious sabji to go along.
 My recipe is very close to the sabji you get at Haldiram’s.
 Do try it.